binary-lover/Basic_linux_cmd/README.md

 199. `curl`: Command-line tool for transferring data with URL syntax
 200. `wget`: Non-interactive network downloader

-Feel free to use and modify this extended list based on your needs.
-Add or remove commands and sections as necessary.
 ```

+<p align ="center">Feel free to use and modify this extended list based on your needs.
+Add or remove commands and sections as necessary.</p>